andrewsmhay/brisket/README.md

 The primary purpose of this application is to scan, store, and prepare Cloud Server Provider (CSP) guest/instance/host data for further statistical and trend analysis.

 ###Requirements
-Each script has different requirements.

-Data
-* The most recent <a href="http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz" target="new">GeoLite City database</a> from MaxMind.
+Each script has different requirements but you should be able to run <code>bundle install</code> to install the gems listed in the Gemfile.

 ###Usage
 ####trim.rb